BeiningBogen/iOS-Kristiania/Lesson03/README.md

 # Constructors (Cont'd)

-* Optionals and values with default value must not be set in the constructor
+* Optionals and values with default value do not need to be set in the constructor

 ```swift